-By default, Oracle Directory Integration Platform is installed as part of Oracle Directory Services.
-However, you can also install Oracle Directory Integration Platform in a standalone installation-without the other Oracle Directory Services components.
+Oracle Directory Integration Platform can be installed simultaneously with other Oracle Identity Management components or by itself as a standalone instance.
+To install a standalone Oracle Directory Integration Platform instance, an Oracle Internet Directory component must already be installed.
 You should install a standalone instance of Oracle Directory Integration Platform under the following circumstances: